 Using hunger cues to inform eating decisions increases the likelihood of healthier food choices, reducing overconsumption and increasing meal satisfaction.
 In a randomized clinical trial of individuals with obesity, participants in the treatment group implemented mindful eating practices to increase awareness and management of physical hunger, fullness, satisfaction, cravings, emotions, and triggers.
 4 Compared to the control group, individuals in the treatment group had significantly lower fasting glucose, reduced consumption of sweets, and were more successful in maintaining weight loss than six months after the study’s conclusion.

 “The hunger scale is a way to measure how hungry or how full you are feeling.
 Our clients find it easy to describe or imagine the extreme ends of the scale, like starving/ravenous as level 1 or bloated/stuffed as level 7.
-However, it is necessary to slow down and pay attention to detect the small differences between feeling neutral and moderately hungry or moderately full/satisfied.” – Christine Tenekjian, RDN, at the Duke Lifestyle & Weight Management Center says.
+However, it is necessary to slow down and pay attention to detect the small differences between feeling neutral and moderately hungry or moderately full/satisfied.” – Christine Tenekjian, RDN, at the Duke Lifestyle & Weight Management Center, says.

 Dr. May lists three options for how to deal with non-physical hunger.5